Working in the lab

 At this stage, lecanemab remains an experimental medicine that is not available to patients in the UK outside of clinical trials.
 Before lecanemab can become available for use, drug regulatory bodies will make a decision as to whether or not lecanemab is both effective and safe as a treatment for early Alzheimer’s disease.

 For lecanemab to be available in the UK, it would have to be approved by the Medicines and Healthcare products Regulatory Agency (MHRA) in the UK.
-Following Brexit, the Government has stated that the MHRA will follow decisions made by the European Commission until January 2024.
+A decision on whether or not lecanemab will be approved for use in the UK is expected in the first half of 2024.

 We do not yet know whether lecanemab will be approved for use in the UK.

 Approval by the MHRA doesn't mean that lecanemab will be available on the NHS.
 For that to happen, it would also need to be approved by the National Institute for Health and Care Excellence (NICE).
 For this decision, NICE will consider the benefits and risks as well as take into account how cost-effective the treatment is.
+A decision by NICE on lecanemab is expected in July 2024.

 How can you get involved in dementia research?